cpitsch/event_log_mutator/README.md

 # This results in 25 different mutation chains from this pipeline file.
 type="ServiceTimeStdShifter"
 activity = "a"
 # This mutator typically expects a single float.
-Providing a list instead, will parametrize
+Providing a list instead will parametrize
 # the mutator
 probability = [0.1, 0.2, 0.3, 0.4, 0.5]
 standard_deviations = [0.1, 0.2, 0.3, 0.4, 0.5]